AqibJavaid-B/Spatial-and-Temporal-Dynamics-of-Dengue-Healthcare-Data/README.md

-# Spatial and Temporal Analysis of Dengue Healthcare Data
+# Spatial and Temporal Analysis of Dengue Healthcare Data (Aqib Javaid - 2024-MS-DS-129)

 This repository contains the materials for the course project **"Spatial and Temporal Dynamics of Dengue Healthcare Data"**, submitted as part of the **Advanced Techniques in Data Science (CS-608)** course.